Linus-Civil/ti-CNN/README.md

 ## Note
 - Dataset: MNIST handwritten digit database
-- Relationship between accuracy of CNN on test set and size of training set
+- Relationship between accuracy of CNN on test set and size of training set.
+The specific accuracy is related to the computing backend, and the following results are based on the CUDA backend.
 	- 1000 training images &rarr; 81.77%
 	- 2000 training images &rarr; 86.17%
 	- 3000 training images &rarr;  89.07%